CancerPrecision®

 Specificity: > 99.9%

-* Based on a high-quality sample with 20% tumor content for detecting a somatic heterozygous variant.
+* Based on a high-quality sample with at least 20% tumor content.

 Our Promise to You